 It seems to me, given such positive reinforcement, that there is always a way to do a little more.
 We make a difference, how we can make even more of one?

 I recently read a book titled Uneasy Street; the Anxieties of Affluence by Rachel Sherman.
-I’ve purchased countless copies for colleagues and it’s part of the bibliography of these essays.
+I’ve purchased countless copies for colleagues and it is part of the bibliography of these essays.
 The book chronicles affluent New York City residents who have undertaken home renovations – clients like those of our firm.
 The affluent owners Ms. Sherman interviewed all have different comfort levels with their wealth, and the book does a wonderful job of defining the nuances of the anxiety that comes with affluence.

-For all of the academic insight and nuance Ms. Sherman brings to the subject, Willy Wonka & the Chocolate Factory does an even better job portraying entitlement issues.
+For all of the academic insight and nuance Ms. Sherman brings to the subject, Charlie and the Chocolate Factory does perhaps an even better job portraying entitlement issues.
 Each of the families touring the Willy Wonka factory exhibits the tragic flaws of narcissism, greed, spoiled-ness and entitlement.
 Yet, when Mr. Wonka (Gene Wilder) says to Charlie at the end of the movie, “and, what happens to the boy who gets everything he ever wished for? …He lived happily ever after.”
 Well, I am that boy, and we strive to make all of our clients, staff, consultants, and contracting partners feel exactly the same.

 Although not yet considered a classic, I watched this again the other day, and couldn’t stop thinking about it.
 In the film, a couple of guys my age (younger, actually) join Google as summer interns.
 They find they have leadership skills in spite of being out of touch with technology, the very foundation of Google.
 In addition to discovering ways they can contribute, they draw out the talents of a group of young people lacking in social skills and self-esteem.
-While I lack the acting ability and humor of Vince Vaughan and Owen Wilson – not to mention the quality writing and direction they enjoy -, the story resonates with me.
+While I lack the acting ability and humor of Vince Vaughan and Owen Wilson – not to mention the quality writing and direction they enjoy, the story resonates with me.
 It’s all about “Googlieness.”